Niem81/100DaysOfCode/README.md

 ### Day 2
 Started working on some Work stuff.
 The project I'm currently working on uses PHP - Laravel as backend and Angular 1 as Front end.
 Apart from that, I added another algorithm exercise from Codility.
 This time was introduction to Time Complexity problems, related to Big-O Notation.
+Looking at the results from Codility, the solution is correct, but I have to improve in the amount of time it takes to solve it.

 ## Algorithm Resources - Practice
 - HackerRank